membersheep/ems/README.md

 ## TODO
 v0.1
+- Send velocity instead of notes for SQ1 tracks
+- Draw new UI without controlP5
+- Rewrite MIDI I/O with javax.sound.midi
+	- Add all available outputs at startup
+	- Add LPD8 and MIDI Mix inputs if found
+- A/B function: A: show/edit A
+				B: show/edit B
+				A + B: copy A to B
+				B + A: copy B to A
+				shift + A: run A
+				shift + B: run B
+				shift + A and B while keeping shift pressed: chains A and B Show a letter indicating the current running patterns
+- Polygon wrong colors on tracks
 - Raspberry embedded version
 	- Set default input and output
 	- Fix midi out not working
 	- Optimize raspbian to run ems
 	- Send midi CLOCK message when internal clock is running
-	- Optimize raspbian to run ems
-- Draw new UI without controlP5
-- Rewrite MIDI I/Owith javax.sound.midi
-- Functions
-	- A/B function: bank left button -> A: enables A (immediately) (A led on) bank right button -> B: enables B (immediately) (B led on) shift + A: copy A to B shift + B: copy B to A
-					A + B: chains A and B (both led on)
-- UI
-	- Draw polygons with bezier curves varying over time
-	- Rotate polygons with tick
-	- Polygon wrong colors on tracks

 v0.2
-- Rewrite with java midi instead of midibus library
-	- Impossible to refresh input list without restarting. findMidiDevices() is not working as advertised
-	- Add all available outputs at startup
-	- Add LPD8 and MIDI Mix inputs if found
+- Add I/O configuration
+	- select controller, input, and output devices for
+	- select name, input channel, output channel and notes for each track.
 - Settings: Allow to set max steps
 - Save pattern menu: 8 slots (square buttons) to save the current pattern to
 - Load pattern menu: 8 slots (square buttons) to load the current pattern from
-- Add settings: allow to select midi note number and midi channel for each track, and to name each track
-- Flam function (similar to accent but play a flam instead of an accented note).
-It needs 3 additional knobs per track: for beats, rotation and level (2-3-4).
 - Enable/Disable steps by tapping them.

 ## Controllers